 You should be skilled enough to identify the project risks and manage them immediately.
+You should put your head into Potential Problem Analysis as well.
 If you are not doing that, it’s going to cost both you and your team as well as the entire project a lot.

 Earlier in this article, we have talked about how the piled up tasks can impact your team performance in a negative way.
 That is applicable to you too.